SlavaGolovatskyu/Note-info-of-account/README.md

 What needs to be done, how did the program start?
 Download Python itself.
-Further: git clone https://github.com/SlavaGolovatskyu/Note-info-of-account.git pip install pymongo
+Further: git clone https://github.com/SlavaGolovatskyu/Note-info-of-account.git cd Note-info-of-account pip install pymongo
 Establish a connection to your database (MongoDB)
+And after all these actions:
+python main.py